Man guilty of setting fire in effort to kill wife, her uncle

 INDEPENDENCE, Iowa (AP) - A man has been found guilty of setting a fire that injured two people at his eastern Iowa home.

 A jury convicted Shane Heins, 45, on Wednesday of arson and two counts of attempted murder.
-He’d pleaded guilty June 16 to misdemeanor domestic abuse assault, second offense.
-The online court records don’t list a sentencing date.
+Before the trial, he pleaded plea to misdemeanor domestic assault for shoving his stepdaughter at the home.

 Investigators said Heins set the fire March 2 last year in Independence in an effort to kill his wife, Christina Heins, and her uncle, Nick Necker.
 Both were taken for treatment to University of Iowa Hospitals & Clinics in Iowa City.